Benefiting pets by using advanced surgical technology and techniques

 Lafayette is one of the only animal hospitals in the area using this technology on a regular basis.
 Laser surgery is so beneficial we are committed to keeping the price reasonable for our surgical patients.

-Dr. Schmidt is devoted to this surgical technology.
-He is highly skilled in the use of the laser and is a member of the Veterinary Laser Society.
-Veterinary surgeries performed with this laser technology include routine procedures, such as spays, neuters, declaws, growth removals, and veterinary cosmetic surgery, such as ear cropping and eyelid surgery.
+Veterinary surgeries performed with this laser technology include routine procedures, such as spays, neuters, growth removals, and veterinary cosmetic surgery including eyelid surgery.

 Whatever the surgical need – routine, critical, or cosmetic – the staff at Lafayette Animal Hospital treats you and your pet with compassion and respect.